algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 Installation completed OK
-You can delete all the source files and directory Remember to look for informtation at http://www.manubulon.com/nagios/
+You can delete all the source files and directory Remember to look for information at http://www.manubulon.com/nagios/
 ```

 You can now see the new plugins installed in your nagios folder (here _/usr/local/nagios/libexec/_).
-As you can see, script follow this syntax: `check_snmp_<service>`.
+As you can see, the scripts follow this syntax: `check_snmp_<service>`.

 # Using SNMP scripts and others

 Most of these plugins have common commands.
-In general, you must specify:
+Usually, you must specify:

 * The target host with `-H <host_ip>`
 * The warning level with `-w` follow by an integer or a percentage